 Dietary Fibre: 2g

 Dig in!
-If you enjoyed this Mapo Tofu recipe, stay tuned to our page for more healthy recipes.
+If you enjoyed this Mapo Tofu recipe, stay tuned to our page, or check out our cookbook for more healthy recipes.